|

 - The image formed by a lens is continuous in space.
 This image is

-of the 2x pixel pitch.
-If the image contains objects at spatial
+inverse of the 2x pixel pitch.
+If the image contains objects at

-frequencies higher than the sampling frequency of the imager, the
+spatial frequencies higher than the sampling frequency of the imager,

-resulting image will have aliasing artifacts.
-This phenomenon is often
+the resulting image will have aliasing artifacts.
+This phenomenon is

-observed as colorful fringes (Moire fringes) on the final images.
-In
+often observed as colorful fringes (Moire fringes) on the final images.

-high quality imaging systems, optical low-pass filters (OLPF) can be
+In high quality imaging systems, optical low-pass filters (OLPF) can

 An OLPF is made of 1 to 3 layers of optical birefringent materials such as